sinsunsan/archiref_wiki/WEB TOOLS AND RESSOURCES.md

 * http://caniuse.com/ / List all browser css and js compatibillity
 * http://gs.statcounter.com/ / Stats about browser popularity and much more
+* http://html5please.com/ / Can I really use new css / html ? in a more convivial display that can I use

 ### Tools